-The Turbine Technologies Pump Lab offers a clear view pump housing and fluid circuit for the testing of centrifugal impellers.
+The Turbine Technologies Pump Lab offers a clear view pump housing and the fluid circuit for the testing of centrifugal impellers.
 Visual vaporisation bubbles help in the understanding and correlation of cavitation phenomena.

 Inline Turbine Lab

-A number of novel inline turbines have been developed using the Inline Turbine Lab facility, the ideal being that a direct drive turbine can be placed into municipal water to replace a PRV in line with the existing mains pipework to capture energy loss.
+A number of novel inline turbines have been developed using the Inline Turbine Lab facility, the idea being that a direct drive turbine can be placed into municipal water to replace a PRV in line with the existing mains pipework to capture energy loss.
 The advantage of this is it offers a more efficient exploitation of hydroelectric generation.

 Travelling Wave Tube Fabrication Laboratory